wardbradt/HTMLST/README.md

 ```
 The output is `['Hello, my name is Geronimo.', "What's yours?", 'Here is a cool picture:', "Now, isn't that nice?", "Here's a weird sentence with lots of inline tags."]`.

+## Issues/ To-do:
+In `HTMLSentenceTokenizer`'s `__init__` method, give each object a property which is a stack.
+Every time the "type" of
+a start tag is known, push an enum object (BLOCK, INLINE, HEADER, EMPTY, SENTENCE_VOID, etc.)
+to the stack.
+We will not have to iterate over all of the arrays twice

+Write tests and more examples